totalspectrum/spin2cpp/README.md

   Define a path where .spin objects will be searched for.
 It's OK to use this option multiple times.

+`--version`
+  Print the current spin2cpp version number, and then exit.

 EXTENSIONS
 ==========